withoutfanfare/waypoint/README.md

 - Handle renamed files
 - Better support for multiple Nova windows and document editors
 - Improve "line realignent" mechanism
-- Drag and drop Waypoints into other Journeys
+- Drag and drop Waypoints into other Journeys (Nova API dependent)
 - If user deletes their .nova folder, then destroy the in memory tree data

 ## Issues